Sizzle & Shine: Hot Tips for Cast Iron Cookware Care

 2. Clean

 Cleaning your cast iron pots and pans doesn’t have to be a chore.
 After each use, allow them to cool down a bit.
 Then, simply wipe away any food debris with a paper towel or a gentle brush.
 If there are stubborn bits sticking around, add some coarse salt and scrub them away.
-Rinse it under warm water, dry it with a towel, and give it a light oil rub to seal the deal.
+Rinse it under warm water, dry it with a towel and give it a light oil rub to seal the deal.

 Using soap to clean your cast iron pan is generally discouraged because it can strip away the seasoning layer that you worked so hard to build.
 Soap is alkaline and can react with the iron, breaking down the protective coating and potentially leading to rust.
-Stick to gentle scrubbing with water and just enough soap to maintain the integrity of your pan’s seasoning.
+Stick to gentle scrubbing with water and use just enough soap to maintain the integrity of your pan’s seasoning.

 3. The Heat Dance